 They also offer all the hardware to accompany the camera kit including switchers, disk recorders and storage, converters, and much more, so users really can create an entire Blackmagic system for their home office or professional studio.

 There is a range of different cameras, some befitting on-location quick shooting documentaries, and others that work best as standalone broadcast studio cameras with front tallies and professional video and audio connections.
 Either way, there’s something for everyone whether beginner or seasoned broadcaster.
-They are not just among the best cinema cameras (opens in new tab), but also the best 4K cameras (opens in new tab) for video all round.
+They are not just among the best cinema cameras, but also the best filmmaking cameras for video all round.

 So whether you need a portable but powerful cinema camera, or a permanent setup for multi-cam live streaming or professional video productions, we’ve rounded up the best Blackmagic cameras you can buy right now at a range of price points.
 The best part is, almost all the cameras listed here either work with your existing lens collections or have interchangeable lens mounts which really helps keep costs down whilst maintaining high-end image quality and shallow depth of field when required.